 Even if you spend years thinking about these things, I doubt if you will come much closer to a correct year for the second coming of Jesus Christ than I have in this table.
 So now knowing that very sound advice, you can make your pastor very happy and use your own time more productively.
 Like perhaps taking that annual trip with your church to build that church building in Haiti.
 Of course, if your church had donated the price of the trip instead of sending all you "missionaries" for two weeks to build that local church building, the local pastor could have hired the local people of Haiti to build a whole new village.
 Ouch!

 I know you wish to ask me why many of the top prophecy teachers who hinted at dates for the second coming of Jesus Christ in the past were always off.
 That is easy, they were wrong.

 Watchmen on the wall don't usually have inside information.
-Some have tended to chase rabbits, these dehydrate and then have hallucinations.
-Some watchmen looking for the King to return might call wolf once in a while being short sighted during some foggy periods but no watchmen of the King are deaf, dumb and totally blind.
+Some have tended to chase rabbits, these soon get dehydrated and then have hallucinations.
+Some watchmen looking for the King to return might call wolf once in a while.
+Some get short sighted during their foggy periods, but no watchmen of the King are deaf, dumb, and totally blind.
 I think all astute watchmen today can hear the approaching hoof beats, and are seeing the signs of the coming King on the horizon.
 They are telling everyone in the city to prepare for the King, but the exact timing of His arrival can't be known because the Prince King only travels at the pace set by His Father.